LAST UPDATED: August 21, 2023

 One of the challenges snowbirds have when they go away for the winter is finding convenient, affordable solutions to stay in touch with friends and family back home and in their winter destination.

-Some purchase plans in Canada that allow them to use their Canadian phone plans in the U.S., some buy a separate U.S. cell phone and others use a travel SIM card while in outside Canada
+Some purchase plans in Canada that allow them to use their Canadian phone plans in the U.S., some buy a separate U.S. cell phone and others use a travel SIM card while outside Canada

 Here are some helpful tips about cell phone options for snowbirds.